pachterlab/seqspec/docs/SEQSPEC_FILE.md

 4. The read encompasses all library elements that fall within its length, starting from the end of the `primer_id` region.
 5. If the read is on the positive strand, it extends to the right of the primer; if on the negative strand, it extends to the left.

-This mapping allows the precise identification the library elements captured in each sequencing read using the `seqspec index` command.
+This mapping enables precise identification of library elements captured in each sequencing read using the `seqspec index` command.

 # Mapping Files to Reads

-Each `Read` in the `sequence_spec` can contain a list of `File` objects.
-The files correspond real files that contain the sequence represented by the `Read`.
-Practically speaking, the can refer to multiple FASTQ files from different lanes but from the same read.
-For example suppose a sequencing run produced Read 1 and Read 2 FASTQ files with three lanes dedicated per read.
-The FASTQ files often have the following naming convention
+Each `Read` can contain a list of `File` objects.
+These correspond to real files that contain the sequences represented by the `Read`.
+Practically, multiple FASTQ files from different lanes but the same read are common.
+For example, a run with three lanes per read might look like:

 Read 1